XHMDA-FM

 XHMDA-FM is a radio station on 104.9 FM in Monclova, Coahuila.
-It is owned by GRM Radio and known as La Mera Ley with a grupera format.
+It is owned by GRM Radio and airs the Ke Buena national grupera format from Radiópolis.

 History

 XEMDA-AM 1170 received its concession on March 26, 1997.
 It was a 500-watt daytimer originally owned by Radiorama subsidiary Comunicación y Cultura, S.A.
 In February 1999, Karam, who owned GRM, bought XEMDA from Radiorama in exchange for XECPN-AM in Piedras Negras.
 Under GRM, XEMDA began operating with 1,000 watts during the day and 500 at night.

 In January 2012, XEMDA was authorized to migrate to FM on 104.9 MHz.